Song facts: It's Only Love

 The Beatles recorded It's Only Love on June 15th, 1965.
 Six takes of the rhythm track were taped, two of which were incomplete.
 John overdubbed his vocals onto take six and George added guitar, with a tremolo effect.

-The second take of was released on Anthology 2 in 1996, along with the incomplete third take.
+The second take was later released on Anthology 2 in 1996, along with the incomplete third take.

 - John Lennon – lead vocals, acoustic guitar